 Lifestyle changes that will help control your blood sugar and blood pressure include:

-Your doctor may prescribe medicines to help control blood sugar.
-To help control your blood pressure and protect your kidneys, your doctor may prescribe:
+Your doctor may prescribe medications to help control blood sugar and protect your kidneys, such as:

 To help reduce your chances of getting diabetic nephropathy, take the following steps:

 American Diabetes Association